All Episodes

 He was offended that people wanted to improve their standard of living.

-He was offended that people wanted to acquire new things in as part of their pursuit of happiness.
+He was offended that people wanted to acquire new things as part of their pursuit of happiness.

-Every communist socialist economist in the world thinks this, that the artificial way of selling a product, and selling a product is artificial by definition, he thinks there shouldn't be any advertising, and whatever you want should be there because you want it, not because somebody has invented it to try to sell it to you.
+He thinks there shouldn't be any advertising and whatever you want should be there because you want it, not because somebody has invented it to try to sell it to you.

 I kid you not.